Saturday, 4 January 2020

 Extract from the Ordnance Survey 1:25,000 Explorer map

-The details for this hill were re-examined when the Ordnance Survey Vector Map Local hosted on the Geograph website and which is entitled the Interactive Coverage Map became available online.
-This mapping has many spot heights not on any other publicly available Ordnance Survey map and gives a 498m spot height positioned at SH 65212 49275 on the bwlch area of this hill.
+The details for this hill were re-examined when the Ordnance Survey Vector Map Local hosted on the Geograph website and which was entitled the Interactive Coverage Map became available online.
+This mapping had many spot heights not on any other publicly available Ordnance Survey map and it gave a 498m spot height positioned at SH 65212 49275 on the bwlch area of this hill.
 This spot height is also shown on Ordnance Survey data that appears on the Magic Maps website.
 When coupled with the 508m summit spot height these values gave this hill 10m of drop and the questionable accuracy of the basic levelling survey seemed to be substantiated.

 Extract from the Magic Maps website